 – Monday – Saturday 7AM for morning prayers.
 Sundays 8AM, 11AM and 7PM

 Open for visitors: 8:30AM to 12:30PM and 3PM to 6PM.
+There is a small entrance fee.
 Please do not enter or take pictures when there is a service or event.

 Walking on Calle el Conde turn south on Calles Hostos or Duarte.
 Go 2 blocks.
 The burnt orange colored building is across from Parque Duarte on Calle Padre Billini.
 The front of the church faces a plaza and the small street Calle Macoris, Ciudad Colonial.